OCA/web/web_switch_context_warning/readme/DESCRIPTION.rst

-Shows a warning if current user, company or database have been switched in another tab or window.
+Shows a warning if current user or database have been switched in another tab or window.